 Waterfalls.
 They are mystical and magical.
 Their size and strength are often times terrifying; their beauty: tranquilizing and hypnotic.
 Who hasn't dreamed of showering in their chilling spray or swimming in an emerald pool; or longed to track the water's ancient origins in search of a quiet resting place?
 In California, there are memorable waterfalls to match any you have imagined.

-Abundant winter rains and a melting snow pack will have California waterfalls exploding with water.
+Abundant winter rains and a melting snow pack have California waterfalls exploding with water.
 Springtime is generally the best time to view these natural wonders as many falls dry-up in the summer heat due to decreased water flows.
 But during the right winters, waterfalls come crashing back to life.
 The Native Americans called them "laughing waters."
-Though spring is still many months away, California waterfalls are giggling, chortling, screaming, and lifting their voices in tumultuous laughter.
+This year, California waterfalls are giggling, chortling, screaming, and lifting their voices in tumultuous laughter.

 Approximately 41 miles east of Redding, Potem Creek Falls empties into the Pit River.
 A gentle, winding trail makes the falls accessible to hikers.

 Yosemite Falls, the tallest falls in North America (and fifth tallest in the world), drops 2,425 feet to the valley floor.
 The Upper Fall plunges 1,430, feet, connecting with the 320-foot Lower Fall by a 675-foot cascade.
 Follow a 3.6-mile trail, which includes a 270-foot gain in elevation, to reach the top of Yosemite Falls.
 Start at Lower Yosemite Falls for a 1/2- day hike with excellent views of Half Dome.
 The best views are about two thirds of the way up, so don't feel as if you're missing out if you don't make it to the top.
 Impressive views of the falls are seen on the path to the base.